QubitExplorer/Recommender-System/README.md

 Earlier, we have classified into two categories, and as per recbole we can classify into 4 major categories.

-General Recommendation (GR): Netflix use case which we discussed above.
+1. General Recommendation (GR): Netflix use case which we discussed above.
 The interaction of users and items is the only data that can be used by model.
 Trained on implicit feedback data and evaluated using top-n recommendation.
 Collaborative filter (CF) based models are classified here.

-Content-aware Recommendation: Amazon use case.
+2. Content-aware Recommendation: Amazon use case.
 Click-through rate prediction, CTR prediction.
 The dataset is explicit and contains label field.
 Evaluation conducted by binary classification.

 SEO (Search Engine Optimization) and SEM techniques may also be merged, along with Google Adsense and adwords, to improve user experience further.

-Sequential Recommendation: Spotify, similar to time series problem, which we discussed earlier.
+3. Sequential Recommendation: Spotify, similar to time series problem, which we discussed earlier.
 The task of SR (next-item recommendation) is the same as GR which sorts a list of items according to preference.
 History interactions are organized in sequences and the model tends to characterize the sequential data.
 Session-based recommendation are also included here.

-Knowledge-based Recommendation: Knowledge-based recommendation introduces an external knowledge graph to enhance general or sequential recommendation.
+4. Knowledge-based Recommendation: Knowledge-based recommendation introduces an external knowledge graph to enhance general or sequential recommendation.

-Scope of Recommendation Engine In Various Sectors:
+Scope For Recommendation Engines In Various Sectors:
-1. Energy Sectors
-2. Finance/Fintech
-3. Technology/Service sectors
+1. Energy Sectors, (Energy Saving Programs, Substations, CO2 Emission, Solar, grid automation, sensor meters, electrical products and HVAC transmission)
+2. Finance & Fintech sectors, (Investments, Equities, Insurance etc.,)
+3. Technology & Service sectors, (ecommerce products)
-4. Entertainment and gamification
+4. Entertainment and Gamification, (Custom localization and Immersive Experience)

-We will think about few examples where we could leaverage it, without any further delay.
+5. Agriculture (AI based recommendations for better yield of crops, agricultural products, custom fertilizers, supply, demand and weather/climate suggestions using historical multi omnics data)
+6. Healthcare and Pharmaceutical, and
+7. Aviation and Transportation.

 **Evaluation Metrics:** We also need to validate the model accuracy and we will be using Recall, Precision, ndcg.

-**Hybrid Methods & Approaches:** To be added further.
+**Hybrid Methods & Noval Approaches:** To be added further.

 **Few Hugging Face models to be tested:**
-1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks. transformer_config = tfr.TransformerBlock( d_model=64,  # Embedding dimension n_head=4,    # Number of attention heads num_layers=2  # Number of transformer layers)
+1. Transformers4Rec by NVIDIA: Integrates with Hugging Face Transformers, enabling the application of transformer architectures to sequential and session-based recommendation tasks. transformer_config = tfr.TransformerBlock(

+                   d_model=64,  # Embedding dimension

+                   n_head=4,    # Number of attention heads

+                   num_layers=2  # Number of transformer layers)

            Embedding dimension, Attention Heads, Transformer layers - Working examples to be added